01-edu/public/subjects/java/piscine/SetEquals/README.md

 Create a file `SetEquals.java`.

-Write a function `areSetEquals` that returns `true` if the sets as parameters are equal.
+Write a function `areSetsEquals` that returns `true` if the sets as parameters are equal.
 Returns `false` otherwise.

 ### Expected Functions